-Supply staff and other visiting staff, together with all visitors will be given the school's
+Supply staff and other visiting staff will be provided with relevant information on arrival in school.

-Safeguarding Leaflet.

 Safer recruitment

 Our school endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education (2016) and the school's Staff Recruitment procedures.